TaqrimAli/TaqrimAli.portfolio/README.md

 RUNNING MY PYTHON PROJECTS:

-You wil have to create a replit account to run my python code.
+You wil have to create an account and sign in using replit to run my python code.
-- The url for replit is here: https://replit.com/signup
+- The url to sign up for replit is here: https://replit.com/signup